 Our TechSoup disaster planning course covers a lot more than just social media.
 Document storage, how to outfit your office, creating a contact “tree” for communications, establishing leadership (and backup leadership) for key operational areas, and being prepared in advance to raise funding online while also ensuring a credible online presence are just a few of the topics included.

-In closing, I also want to mention that as much as we like to complain about social media, don’t forget the many invaluable ways it can help in emergency situations.
+In closing, I would also like to mention that as much as we like to complain about social media, don’t forget the many invaluable ways it can help in emergency situations.
 Social media can help us find food and shelter, find and check-in on loved ones, learn what emergency personnel are doing at any given time, help emergency personnel find us, report on our status to concerned constituents, learn the latest weather forecast, and more.
 As I said in that original post – and it is still true today – use social media in emergencies.

 Here’s wishing you and yours a happy and safe holiday season!